luser/firefox-rust-committers/README.md

 =====================================

 This repository contains data about the number of Rust vs. C/C++ commits and commit authors in Firefox and instructions for reproducing the output.
+[See the output here.](https://luser.github.io/firefox-rust-committers/)

 Instructions